Semen Analysis (Spermiogram) 2025: process, cost, WHO values & effective tips

-• Morphology – percentage of normally shaped sperm
+• Morphology (percentage of normally shaped sperm)

 • Primary or secondary infertility

-• History of pelvic surgery or trauma
+• Pelvic surgery or radiotherapy

-Sample Collection:
+Sample collection

 • Volume: ≥ 1.5 mL